igormokritsky/allanetest/README.md

 `POST/api/v1/customers`

-This end-point is called to create a new trip.
+This end-point is called to create a new customer.

 **Body Example:**